 Here are the key ingredients of my ultralight reporting kit:

 The right bags.
 I’ve spent more time scrutinizing luggage options than I care to admit, but the right bags do help lighten a reporter’s load.
 I inevitably fill as much space as I give myself, so I choose luggage with just enough room for what I need.
-I pay attention to pockets: too few and my gear jumbles together, too many and I’m constantly zipping and unzipping in search of the right power cord.
-I carry most of my reporting gear in a Kavu sling bag, which has plenty of room for notebooks, pens, a small digital camera, and a bag of power cords and adapters.
-I carry my clothes and extra reporting supplies in a Timbuk2 Candybar, a daypack with a dedicated iPad pocket, a front organization panel, and a mysteriously roomy main compartment.
-For trips that require a lot of cold-weather clothes or unusual gear (snorkel flippers come to mind) I carry the Kavu sling and a small Patagonia roller suitcase that I picked up on sale.
+I pay attention to pockets: too few and my stuff jumbles together, too many and I’m constantly zipping and unzipping in search of the right power cord.
+I carry most of my reporting gear in a shoulder bag — I’m currently attached to the Ogio Tablet Purse, which has plenty of room for notebooks, pens, a digital recorder, my smartphone, and a bag of power cords and adapters.
+I carry my clothes other supplies in a daypack — I like the Timbuk2 Division Laptop Backpack for its padded laptop-or-tablet pocket and simple sturdiness.
+For trips that require a lot of cold-weather clothes or unusual gear (snorkel flippers come to mind) I carry a shoulder bag and a small Patagonia roller suitcase that I picked up on sale.

 An iPad.
 Apple doesn’t need any advertising help from me, but tablet computers are a boon to traveling reporters.
-I used to carry a laptop, a digital recorder, a guidebook, a couple of copies of the magazine I was working for, a paperback or two for downtime and hard copies of any documents I might refer to in the field.
-Now I just carry an iPad.
+I used to carry a laptop, a guidebook, a couple of copies of the magazine I was working for, a paperback or two for downtime and hard copies of any documents I might refer to in the field.
+Now I just carry an iPad with an external keyboard.

-I use the SoundNote app to record interviews; Dropbox and DevonThinkToGo to access and back up notes and research materials; DocsToGo and Kindle for iPad to carry any files I might need to look at offline; and Kindle and iBooks to store guidebooks, magazines, and recreational reading.
+I use Dropbox and DevonThinkToGo to access and back up notes and research materials; DocsToGo and Kindle for iPad to carry any files I might need to look at offline; and Kindle and iBooks to store guidebooks, magazines, and recreational reading.